ApexFutz/Dream-Catcher/README.md

 ## Range of options, talk to Ai or even Experts in the app.
 ## Answering Questions will Reward you with Xp/in app rewards/other benefits

-## Better Version: Adds rewards for improving "Bad" screen time usage and for increasing "Good" screen time usage (or null usage)
+#Good/Bad meter
-Drop Youtube,Tiktok,Instagram reels, etc.
+Adds rewards for improving "Bad" screen time usage and for increasing "Good" screen time usage (or null usage) Drop Youtube,Tiktok,Instagram reels, etc.
 Buy your time back!
 # Standard Version: Keeps it simple, Just a to-do list with standard features for the app.